 Celebrities Come Out for Equality in 2013

-Whether it’s coming out as lesbian, gay, bisexual, transgender or as an ally, countless American musicians, athletes, politicians, news anchors and actors have advanced the movement for equality this year.
+Whether it’s coming out as lesbian, gay, bisexual, transgender or as an ally, countless American musicians, athletes, politicians, news anchors and actors advanced the movement for equality in 2013.
 In honor of National Coming Out Day, here are a few of this year’s standout coming out moments in pop culture.